equinor/TimeSeriesAnalysis/index.md

 *TimeSeriesAnalysis* is a .NET class library for making it easy to work with time series in *.NET* framework (written in *C#*).
 It handles typical tasks related to time-series analysis such as
-- loading time-series data from CSV-files
+- loading time-series data from CSV-files,
-- manipulating time-series data as arrays and vectors
+- manipulating time-series data as arrays and vectors,
 - filtering out values by range, detecting and removing bad values
-- fitting models to sets on time-series data(by linear regression)
+- fitting models to sets on time-series data(by linear regression), and
-- plotting times-series (in a browser window)
+- plotting times-series (in a browser window).

 **The aim of this library is to make the process of working with time series as easy as possible, and the resulting workflow should be comparable to working in *Matlab*, *Python* or *R*.**